 Vacancies on Massage Therapy Advisory Board

-The Texas Department of Licensing and Regulation (TDLR) announces nine vacancies on the Massage Therapy Advisory Board (Board) established by Texas Occupations Code, Chapter 455.
+TDLR announces two vacancies on the Massage Therapy Advisory Board (Board) established by Texas Occupations Code, Chapter 455.
 The purpose of the Board is to provide advice and recommendations to the Texas Commission of Licensing and Regulation (Commission) and TDLR on technical matters relevant to the administration of this chapter.
-This announcement is for the positions listed below.
+This announcement is for the positions listed below:

 The Board is composed of the following nine members appointed by the presiding officer of the Commission, with the Commission's approval:

 (1) two members who are licensed massage therapists;

 (2) two members who represent licensed massage schools;

 (3) two members who represent licensed massage establishments;